 4.3.
 Act in a socially responsible manner within the countries and societies in which they operate;

 4.4.
 Strive to be trusted individuals and fulfil their responsibilities to the societies and communities in which they operate professionally.

 5. Relations with The Insurance Institute

-Members receive various benefits as Institute members, but they also have responsibilities to the Institute and its other members.
+Members receive various benefits, but they also have responsibilities to the Institute and its other members.